piklz/pi_ups_monitors/docker/Readme.md

 ## 📋 Overview

-X728 UPS Monitor is a comprehensive monitoring solution for the X728 UPS HAT (v1.2+) designed for Raspberry Pi 3, 4, and 5.
-It provides real-time battery monitoring, automatic shutdown capabilities, and a beautiful web-based dashboard.
+X728 UPS Monitor is a comprehensive monitoring solution for the (geekworms) X728 UPS HAT (v1.2+) designed for Raspberry Pi 3, 4, and 5.
+PrestoX728 provides real-time battery monitoring, automatic shutdown capabilities, and a beautiful web-based dashboard with android/ios notifications via ntfy.

 ### ✨ Features